-To find town halls in your area, you can visit your members' websites, join their mailing lists and check your local news outlets.
+To find town halls in your area, you can visit your members' website and social media profiles, join their mailing list and check your local news outlets.
 The Town Hall Project (townhallproject.com) also maintains a calendar of events across the country.

 When attending a town hall, follow these steps: